Conveniently located for Fairfield County & Westchester patients

 How Much Does A Male Breast Reduction Cost?

 The price of a male breast reduction procedure is one of the most common questions that people ask when it comes to this surgery.
 The overall cost will vary based on anesthesia fees, fees for the operating room facility, prescriptions, and materials needed for the recovery process.
+The cost of a male breast reduction procedure is typically $5,000-$10,000.

 Contact Us To Learn More